 Canning, Freezing & Drying

-Whether you're preserving your own harvest, or produce that you've purchased locally, canning, freezing and drying can be effective ways to serve foods that taste harvest-fresh at a later date.
-To ensure that the products you serve are safe, it is important to follow tested guidelines for safely preserving foods by these methods.
-Cooperative Extension offers both information and hands-on, small group training in a variety of home food preservation topics.
+Whether you're preserving your own harvest, or produce that you've purchased locally, canning, freezing and drying are great ways to serve local foods year-round.
+To ensure that the products you serve are safe, CCE strongly recommends that you follow tested recipes and methods for safely preserving foods.
+CCE-Tompkins offers both information and hands-on, small group training in a variety of home food preservation topics.

 Don't see a workshop offered in your area?
 Request one.
 Call Carole Fisher at 272-2292 or email <firstname.lastname@example.org> with your request.